📚StudySolv

 What people can do to protect renewable resources:

-Identify cultural practices in your home and neighbourhood that show mindfulness in the use of natural resources.
+Identify cultural practices in your home and neighbourhood that point to mindfulness in the use of natural resources.

 Solution